EXETER RESPECT YOUNG AMBASSADORS

 Later in the summer, I also joined Young Citizens Academy, CHRSE CIC as a Young Ambassador.
 My personal concerns as a young person are with regards to child exploitation and domestic abuse amongst young people, I believe that we should all be educated from a young age about unacceptable behaviour.

-As Respect enters it’s 20th year and my involvement, in it’s 3rd year, I know that my time whilst working with the Respect team has gained me invaluable experience.
+As Respect enters it’s 22th year and my involvement, in it’s 5th year, being one of many people of the Widrush generation who were lucky to find organisations to foster and believe on me, to become their young ambassador.
+I know that my time whilst volunteering with the Respect team has gained me invaluable experience.
 My confidence and self esteem has grown and I have been made aware of many social issues that I wouldn’t have otherwise known much about.
 I have a voice, that I use when I write my songs and feel very fortunate that I have had access to this learning.”